dylanbeeber/crispRdesignR/README.md

 `library("BSgenome.Scerevisiae.UCSC.sacCer2")`

-##### Install crispRdesignR, where "path_to_directory" is the path of the decompressed crispRdesignR-master folder

-`install.packages(path_to_directory, repos = NULL, type="source")`
+##### Install crispRdesignR through devtools

+`install_github("dylanbeeber/crispRdesignR")`

 ## Usage

 If installing the package through devtools, activate crispRdesignR with `library(crispRdesignR)`.
 Be sure to also use BSgenome to install and activate a genome to search for off-targets in (ex. `library("BSgenome.Scerevisiae.UCSC.sacCer2")`).
+Then place the genome annotation file (.gtf) and any .fasta files that you may wish to use in your working directory.
+To use the graphic interface, the shiny package must be installed with `install.packages("shiny")`, and loaded with `library(shiny)`.

-Then place the genome annotation file (.gtf) and any .FASTA files that you may wish to use in your working directory.
+If cloning the repository and installing from source, be sure to load the sysdata.rda into R with `load(sysdata.rda)` in addition to installing and activating a genome of choice (ex. `library("BSgenome.Scerevisiae.UCSC.sacCer2")`).
+All functions provided in the the /R/ folder must be placed in the working directory and loaded like `source("sgRNA_design.R)`.
+Then place the genome annotation file (.gtf) and any .fasta files that you may wish to use in your working directory.

 To use the graphic interface, the shiny package must be installed with `install.packages("shiny")`, and loaded with `library(shiny)`.